Guide

 Digital Patient Intake

-Digital patient intake solutions enable you to send patients user-friendly intake forms—which they can complete online at their own convenience.
+Digital patient intake solutions enable you to send patients user-friendly intake forms—which they can complete online at their convenience.
 Most digital patient intake tools can also send automated reminders to patients who haven’t filled out their forms yet as their appointment date gets closer.
 What this all means is fewer minutes patients are required to spend in your waiting room—culminating in a better experience for them overall.

 Electronic Benefit Verification